tufankys/isOs-kernel-test/README.md

 # isos-kernel

 A simple 32 bit(for now) kernel that will presumably be used for **The Holy IsOs**.
-This project is not recommended for daily usage as it is a project made for fun and learning.
+This project is not recommended for daily usage as it is made for fun and learning.

 ## Includes: